Vignesh010101/Intelligent-Health-LLM-System/README.md

 - **Personalized Assessments**: Adapts based on patient history and health records.
 - **Fine-Tuned Medical LLMs**: Optimized models for pharmaceutical and clinical tasks.
 - **High Accuracy (95.7%)**: Outperforms existing AI-driven medical models.
-- **Multi-Model Integration**: Uses Evallms for evaluation and scoring.
+- **Multi-Model Integration**: Uses Evallms, and other top current LLM's for evaluation and scoring.

 ---